Yongkang Street, Taipei for Foodies: Best Teahouses, Mango Ice, and More

 Yongkang Street (永康街) is well known as one of the most popular foodie streets in Taipei, Taiwan.
 Its claims to fame include the original branch of Din Tai Fung, the now world-famous chain, and the supposed birthplace of mango shaved ice.
 There’s even a Taiwanese restaurant in New York City named after it!

 The street is just a few blocks west of Da’an Park, Taipei’s largest park.
 It stretches south from Dongmen MRT, with countless excellent restaurants along it and the small lanes branching off it.
-It eventually leads to a beautiful neighborhood of restored Japanese-era houses housing some of the city’s best traditional teahouses around Qingtian Street, as well as a diverse religious community.
+It eventually leads to a beautiful neighborhood of restored Japanese-era houses housing some of the best tea houses in Taipei and a diverse religious community.

 How to Get to Yongkang Street